maxwell-bland/x-linux/README.md

 - `./get_compilers.sh` has shell scripts to grab specific compilers for specific microarchitectures.
-- `./compile.sh` should be run inside the linux kernel directory and attempts to `make clean; make defconfig; make` and then `make clean; make randconfig;
-  make` three times for each architecture in `supported_arches.txt`, storing compilation results into `build_log_$arch.txt` files.
+- `./compile.sh` should be run inside the linux kernel directory and attempts to `make clean; make randconfig; make` three times for each architecture in `supported_arches.txt`, storing compilation results into `build_log_$arch_$i.txt` files.
 Edit this file if you want to increase the number of random configs tested, test default configs, etc.

 ## Supported Architectures